-The Department of Housing and Neighborhood Preservation has been engaged in planning activities to improve the Virginia Beach housing crisis response system.
-A major focus of this initiative will be to develop a plan for a “one-stop-shop,” housing resource center.*
+Housing and Neighborhood Preservation has been engaged in planning activities to improve the Virginia Beach housing crisis response system.
+A major focus of this initiative is to develop a “one-stop-shop,” housing resource center.

 What is a housing resource center?

 This presentation explains the philosophy behind the one-stop-shop approach.
 It was presented at the planning kick-off meeting, held on Dec.
 5, 2011 at Beach Fellowship Church.

 What a Virginia Beach housing resource center will be:

 - A site with well-designed facilities in which clients and the surrounding neighborhood can feel a sense of pride and dignity.

 - A place where individuals experiencing an episode of homelessness will come to work on their housing barriers, be empowered, and transition to a stable housing situation.